Financial Leverage, Leverage Metrics (Gearing Ratios)

-What are Financial Leverage Metrics?
+What Are Financial Leverage Metrics?

-- Humans and machines use mechanical leverage to amplify their lifting power by configuring levers, gears, or pulleys to trade off movement and force.
+• Humans and machines use mechanical leverage to amplify their lifting power by configuring levers, gears, or pulleys to trade off movement and force.

-- Investors and owners use financial leverage to amplify their earning power by borrowing funds that increase their investment stake.
+• Investors and owners use financial leverage to amplify their earning power by borrowing funds that increase their investment stake.

-Define Leverage, Measure Leverage
+Define and Measure Leverage

-Financial analysts define leverage in practical, easy-to-measure terms.
-The definition refers specifically to the sources of funds that firms use to acquire assets, which are either owners or creditors.
-To measure leverage, the analyst compares the funds that creditors supply to a firm, to the funds that owners supply.
+In business, leverage statemants refers specifically to the sources of funds that firms use to acquire assets, which are either owners or creditors.
+To measure leverage, the analyst solves the formula for one of the standard metrics, thereby comparing the creditor's funds to the funds that owners supply.
+Each of the 5 leverage metrics below makes this comparison in its own way.
+When creditors provide substantially more funding than owners, all of these metrics show that the firm is operating with high leverage.

 To the analyst, leverage metrics measure the increase in earning power a firm can expect from borrowing, when the business is doing well.
-And, the same leverage metrics show how the firm loses earning power when business is doing poorly.Both creditors and owners share enterprise risks and rewards, but in proportion to their share of the funding.
+And, the same leverage metrics show how the firm loses earning power when business is doing poorly.
+Both creditors and owners share enterprise risks and rewards, but in proportion to their share of the funding.
 Thus, when a high leverage business fails, creditors have more to lose than owners.

 Why Do Firms Use Leverage?

 Why do profitable firms borrow funds when they can continue operating without doing so?
-The answer has to do with the ways that firm invest in their own businesses.
+The answer has to do with the ways that firms invest in their own businesses.
 Borrowing results in leverage, which can increase the profitability of the firm's investments.

-- The reverse can be true in a poor economy or if the firm performs poorly for other reasons.
+• The reverse can be true in a poor economy or if the firm performs poorly for other reasons.
 As a result, earnings may not even cover interest due on loans.
 In this case, borrowing costs are therefore especially burdensome for owners.
 This is because leverage decreases earning power when business is poor.

 Capital Structure and Financial Structure